Antenna hacks - THE MANTOVA TURBO-8 EXPOSED

 I'm writing this in the hope it may come in handy if you're planning to refurbish your old 'Mantova turbo', or if you want your brand new one to last longer with maximum efficiency.
 First let me say I formerly had an old "Mantova-1, a 5/8 vertical antenna for the 27 megs with 4 radials that stood on top of my roof for more than 20 years with no big issues, aside a small loss of efficiency and a slight increase of VSWR during the last years of use.

-I ordered a Mantova Turbo (8 radials) and a quarter of an hour after delivery it was lying on my lab table with its base completely disassembled in order to fix some well-known factory defects.
-In particular, I wanted to protect connectors and all critical parts from water infiltrations, then replace that small and inadequate piece of wire soldered to the center pin of the SO-239 connector that's badly attached to the other side, the feed point of the radiating element (whip).
+I ordered a Mantova Turbo (8 radials) and a quarter of an hour after delivery it was lying on my bench with its base completely disassembled in order to fix some well-known factory defects.
+In particular, I wanted to protect connectors and all critical parts from water infiltrations, then wanted to replace that thin and inadequate piece of (crappy) wire soldered to the center pin of the SO-239 connector, that's also badly hooked up to the feed point of the radiating element (whip).

 A pic is worth a thousand words so let's have a look: